leo-arch/hosts/README.md

 ## Usage:
 hosts [option]

 -h, --help: Show this help and exit

--p, --ports [ip_address]: Show opened ports in ip_address -e, --edit: Edit the MAC addresses file"
+-p, --ports [ip_address]: Show opened ports in ip_address

+-e, --edit: Edit the MAC addresses file

 With no arguments, network hosts will be listed, showing the following data: custom hostname, IP address, MAC address, and MAC vendor.